 Air conditioners can freeze in the middle of summer no matter what the temperature outside is, and that causes many to scratch their heads.
 Fortunately, there is a reasonable explanation that HVAC school will most definitely prepare you for.
 Heating and air conditioning school is a great place to prepare for many of the situations that will arise in the field, but still, why is the air conditioner frozen?
 What causes that?
 We’re going to take an in-depth look at some of the reasons, which you will of course learn all about at AC repair school.

 The Frozen Air Conditioner – A Sample of our HVAC Training

 We’re going to discuss two major reasons for which you will end up with a frozen AC unit, and you will probably run into both of them on your service calls after graduation.
 Keep in mind that while we are going to cover just two scenarios, there are plenty of others for you to consider; the HVAC world is never black and white!

 Reason 1: Improper Airflow

-The first reason we’re going to explore is that of improper airflow.
+The first reason we’re going to explore is of improper airflow.
 The cold coil needs to be kept as warm as possible and this requires proper airflow.
 If the airflow is not satisfactory, the warm air from the house will not flow over the coil and it will freeze before the condensation can run off.
 The condensation is then frozen, and it creates the ‘ball of ice’ that you commonly see on air conditioning units.

-How to Fix it: In our HVAC school you will not only learn common problems, you will learn solutions that you will either learn to do yourself, or knowledge that you can impart onto your clients.
+How to Fix it: In our HVAC school you will not only learn common problems, you will learn solutions that you will either learn to do yourself or knowledge that you can impart to your clients.
 In this case, the best knowledge that you can give them is to keep their airways unobstructed and their filters cleaned.
 Filters sit, obviously, at the front of the unit and can be replaced easily.
 There are also filters that can be cleaned manually to save money.